 One of the biggest concerns business owners have when merging two companies is how the cultures of those companies will mesh together — or not mesh together.
 Culture clash can be common after a merger, especially if the two businesses have very different ways of managing employees or different expectations when it comes to employee behavior.

 While culture clash can interfere with a merger or make things particularly challenging after companies combine, it is not inevitable.
 Businesses concerned that there might be some difficulty managing or combining expectations can take steps before the merger is final and afterward to help their teams get used to new rules and expectations.
+Being prepared for downsides in an acquisition is an important factor to plan for.

 2. Mergers Can Cause Employee Shake-Ups